-The duties of the President shall include:
+The duties of the president shall include:

 - 1. Presiding at all meetings of the Council; - 2.
-Consulting with the Honor Council adviser to determine whether to notify the Office of Student Accountability, Community Standards and Academic Integrity (OSACSAI) to appoint an Investigator; - 3.
+Consulting with the Honor Council adviser to determine whether to notify Student Accountability, Community Standards and Academic Integrity (SACSAI) to appoint an Investigator; - 3.
 Determining (in consultation with the Honor Council adviser) whether a hearing will be held based on the investigative report; - 4.
-Appointing a member of the Honor Council to serve as Presiding Officer at the hearing in the event the President is unable to attend the hearing; - 5.
-Working with the Faculty Adviser(s) to prepare an annual report following guidance provided by the OSACSAI; - 6.
+Appointing a member of the Honor Council to serve as presiding officer at the hearing in the event the president is unable to attend the hearing; - 5.
+Working with the Honor Council adviser(s) to prepare an annual report following guidance provided by the SACSAI; - 6.
 Performing all duties common to the office.

-The duties of the Vice President shall include:
+The duties of the vice president shall include:

-- 1. Serving as President when the President is unable to perform their duties; - 2.
+- 1. Serving as the president when the president is unable to perform their duties; - 2.
 Arranging for the hearing of any student accused; - 3.
-Summoning the accused and witnesses in all hearings and all persons coming before the Council; - 4.
+Summoning the accused and witnesses in all hearings and all persons coming before the Council in conjunction with the Honor Council adviser; - 4.
 Notifying members of all hearings and meetings; - 5.
-Swearing in material witnesses during a hearing; - 6.
 Performing all duties common to the office.

-The duties of the Recording Secretary shall include:
+The duties of the recording secretary shall include:

-1. Keeping full minutes of all meetings and hearings and placing them in Honor Council electronic archive;

-- 2. Preparing a summary of the proceedings immediately following a hearing.
-If the Recording Secretary is not present at the hearing, a member of the hearing panel will be appointed to serve in this capacity; - 3.
+- 1. Keeping full minutes of all meetings and hearings and placing them in Honor Council electronic archive; - 2.
+Swearing in material witnesses during a hearing; - 3.
+Preparing a summary of the proceedings immediately following a hearing.
+If the recording secretary is not present at the hearing, a member of the hearing panel will be appointed to serve in this capacity; - 4.
 Sending Honor Council decision letters.
-If the Recording Secretary is not present at the hearing, a member of the hearing panel will be appointed to serve in this capacity; - 4.
-Keeping a roster of Honor Council members and placing in Honor Council electronic archive; - 5.
-Updating the Honor Council web page. (https://nursing.vanderbilt.edu/students/current/honorcouncil.php)
+If the recording secretary is not present at the hearing, a member of the hearing panel will be appointed to serve in this capacity; - 5.
+Keeping a roster of Honor Council members and placing in Honor Council electronic archive: - 6.
+Updating the Honor Council web page. (https://nursing.vanderbilt.edu/students/current/ /honorcouncil.php)